Last Light Rising - Chapter 2: Rylee Command

 Never again.

 The words surfaced the same way they always did—automatic, involuntary, less a thought than a reflex wired into the base of her skull.
+But unlike the early months, when the declaration had been raw and reactive, grief wearing the shape of resolve, it had long since calcified into something structural.
 She no longer recited the litany that followed.
 She didn't need to.
-The declarations had calcified into action months ago—the doubled sensor coverage, the mandatory officer training programs, the defense grid she'd ordered built around every colony world.
-The promise had stopped being words and become infrastructure, readiness levels that would ensure no child ever stood between humanity and extinction again.
+The promise had become infrastructure.

 "Put her through."